Global Stabilization for Causally Consistent Partial Replication: Discussions and Extensions

 \subsection{Fault Tolerance}

-In this section, we discuss how various failures such as server failure, network failure or network partitioning may affect our stabilization algorithm.
-Our discussion is similar to that in the GentleRain \cite{Du2014GentleRainCA}, since similar analysis can be applied to all stabilization based algorithms for causal consistency.
+In this section, we discuss how various failures such as server failure, network failure or network partitioning may affect our algorithm.
+Our discussion is analogous to the one in GentleRain \cite{Du2014GentleRainCA}, and can be applied to other stabilization based algorithms as well.

-The main observation is that, our stabilization algorithm will guarantee causal consistency even if the system is suffered from machine failure, machine slowdown, network delay or partitioning.
-Recall that in our algorithm, versions are totally ordered by their timestamps which corresponds to the physical time point when the version is created.
-When client issues a GET operation, the version returned will have timestamp value no more than Global Stable Time.
+The main observation is that our stabilization algorithm will guarantee causal consistency even if the system suffers from machine failure, machine slowdown, network delay or partitioning.
+Recall that in our algorithm, versions are totally ordered by their timestamps which equals the physical time point when the version is created.
+When a client issues a GET operation, the version returned will have timestamp value no more than the Global Stable Time.

 When a server fails, the client may not receive any response from the server.
-However, since our algorithm allows clients to migrate across servers, the client can timeout after a long period of waiting and then connect to another server to issue operations.
-The failure of the server, however, will affects the computation of GST at other servers, since the failed server no long sends heartbeat messages to its neighbors and thus the value of GST at some servers may stop updating.
-In this case, the causal consistency is preserved, since the version returning to the client may be stale but causally consistent.
-However, to make sure the system can make progress and have newer versions visible to the client eventually, other servers should be able to detect the failure and recompute the value of GST eventually.
-For instance, servers can set a timeout for heartbeat and LST exchanges.
+However, since our algorithm allows clients to migrate across servers, the client can timeout after a period of waiting and then connect to another server to issue operations.
+The failure of the server will affect the computation of $GST$ at other servers, since the failed server no long sends heartbeat messages to other servers and thus the value of $GST$ at some server may stop updating.
+In this case, the causal consistency is ensured, since the version returning to the client may be out-of-date but still causally consistent.
+To make sure the system can make progress and have newer versions visible to the client eventually, other servers should be able to detect the failure eventually.
+For instance, servers can set a timeout for heartbeat and HS exchanges.
 If one server does not receive the message from another server after the timeout, it can mark this server as failed.
-How to recompute the new GST to make progress while maintaining the system causally consistent is an interesting open problem.
-We will briefly discuss ideas on how to handle dynamic changes in the system such as node join/leave and key insert/delete in Section \ref{sec:dynamic} later.
+How to recompute the new $GST$ to make progress after failure while ensuring causally consistency is an interesting open problem.